kuanb/course3proj/CodeBook.md

 --
 &nbsp;

-* **Origin** - determines from which original dataset ("TRAINING" or "TEST") this record was derived.

-* **Subject** - identifies the subject for this particular reading (1 to 30).
+Two data sets used within the data.
+These ("TRAINING" or "TEST") were combined to create the data used.
+Resulting data is sorted by 2 categories:

+1. Subject: 30 subjects, each is numbered 1 - 30
-* **Activity** - factor indicating what the subject was doing as the values were recorded.
-Can be one of "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING" or "LAYING".
+2. Activity: There are 6 types of activities each could be doing: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING" or "LAYING".

 &nbsp;
-Metrics / 'Features'
+Column Vals
 --

-All of these are normalized and bounded within [-1; 1].
-As stated in the authors' description above, `f-` prefixd features denote frequency, while `t-` prefixed ones, time.
+All vals normalized and bounded within [-1; 1]. `f-` prefixd features denote frequency, while `t-` prefixed ones, time.
-Of the 561 features present in the original dataset, only those whose names contain **mean()** or **std()** were kept, as per the project description.
-They are:
+561 original vars, but only ones with mean or std were kept in final output, which results in these:

 * tBodyAcc-mean()-X